UQ-PAC/BASIL/examples/simplified_http_parse_basic/string-specs.md

   ensures (bvule64(old(R0), bvadd64(old(R0), R0)));
 ```

-But **does not** work when we do the address calculation in the load.
+But **does not** work when we do the address calculation in the memory access rather than the quantification bound.

 ```bpl
 procedure strlen();